RUSHE3D/Jenkins-WP-Implementation/README.md

-Para lanzamiento automatico de tu servicio de WP y implementacion de CD/CI
+For automatic launch of your WP service and CD/CI implementation